 King studs and jack studs support the header on either end and help distribute the load to the floor and foundation below.

-You can use nails to attach the studs to the header.
+Use nails to attach these studs to the header.

 Jack studs are crucial since their length influences the header height.